Recommended Pharmacies in Bangkok

 Sports Supplements and 'esoteric' other Supplements

 When looking for things cheap, be aware that this does not apply to sports supplements (carnitine, creatine), though you can find some not expensive local protein whey powders.
 Supplements like resveratrol, coenzyme Q, lutein, ginseng, DHEA etc. can be much cheaper when ordered and imported from abroad.
+One local supplement you can find at very cheap prices is 'Moringa' in powder or capsule form.
+You may want to read a bit online about this herb, it seems to have quite interesting benefits.

 Street Pharmacies vs. Hospital Pharmacies